 Let us Help

-At the very least, you should consult with an attorney first.
-If the police want to ask you some questions and you have an idea of what it’s about, give us a call.
+At the very least, you should consult with a criminal defense attorney first.
+If the police want to ask you some questions and you have an idea of what it’s about, give our Milwaukee law firm a call.
 Everything you tell us is confidential and protected by attorney-client privilege.
-We can give you advice as to whether you should make a statement or whether it would be in your best interest to remain silent.
-And further, we will be with you if you decide to actually make a statement.
+One of the best criminal defense attorneys at the firm can give you advice as to whether you should make a statement or whether it would be in your best interest to remain silent.
+And further, we can be with you if you decide to actually make a statement.

 Believe me, cops love it when a person of interest voluntarily comes down to the station to make a statement without a lawyer present.
 Without a lawyer present, the police can use all of their special tactics to convince you to say exactly what they want to hear.
-But if we are there with you, we won’t let them get away with it.
-If necessary, we’ll end the interview right there.
+But if one of our defense lawyers are there with you, we won’t let them get away with it.